Cynthia2233545/AR-VAR/README.md

 # AR-VAR: Anatomy-Aware Visual Autoregressive Models for Virtual Tumor CT Contrast Enhancement
+This research proposes a novel Anatomy-Aware Visual Autoregressive (AR-VAR) framework, which synergistically integrates an Anatomical Alignment and Embedding Module (AAEM) with a Residual Controllable Autoregressive Module (RCAR).
+This approach is capable of generating high-fidelity virtual contrast-enhanced (VCE) tumor images directly from non-contrast CT scans, effectively addressing the open problems of structural distortion and boundary blurring within complex anatomical backgrounds.
+Our model has been successfully applied to tumor enhancement tasks across distinct clinical datasets, including Head and Neck carcinoma and Liver Hepatocellular Carcinoma.
+Compared to other methods, our extensive experimental results demonstrate significant advantages in both quantitative image quality and clinical diagnostic utility.
 ## Installation
 ### 1. Clone the Repository
 First, clone the official code repository to your local machine via the following Git command: